 Get the detail right and the place will be a stark reminder of a disturbing and unpleasant moment that, they say, took place here.
-But take care; the way history works is not to run into the past in convenient straight lines.
-With stories, indeed with and all historical accounts, it is best to visualise them as being in twisted flight, crisscrossing through time on a journey which, inevitably, turns the past into a foreign country – where ‘they did things differently there’.
-This is true of the Chapel’s story and, as with other historical stories, it doesn’t have one starting point but many.
-What we know or think we know about this story, is that parts of it will certainly be inaccurate, simply twisted by whatever common thought or agenda was in place when it was written.
-The story of St William’s Chapel and much that surrounds it is a case in point, laying as it does below undergrowth, trees and canopy.
-For the details of this story we have Thomas of Monmouth to thank!
+But take care; the way history works is not to run to the past in straight lines.
+As with many stories, and particularly with historical accounts, it is best to visualise them as being twisted flights, criss-crossing through time and place on a journey which runs the risk of turning the past into a ‘foreign country’ – where that which is written is far from actual events – and, indeed, sometimes the truth.
+The St William’s Chapel story may well fit into this catagory and, as with other historical stories, it doesn’t have one starting point.
+What we know or think we know about this story, is that parts of it are probably inaccurate, simply twisted by whatever common thought or agenda was in place when it was first written.
+Here we have Thomas of Monmouth to thank!

 Nobody truly knows who did the foul deed, or where, or even why; but, as ever, blame was quickly apportioned by the populace, egged on by the religious authorities and William’s family.
 Their collective finger pointed directly at the Jews of Norwich who, by the way, were protected by the Sheriff in the King’s name.
 Now, this is where politics vie with the powers of the church for front row seats, not forgetting that in the 12th century the King was Stephen.
-He not only had the church to deal with but also his cousin Matilda; they were both grandchildren of William the Conqueror and amongst all the others competing for a dominant position in ‘The Anarchy – which, basically, was a rather nasty tribal squabble about who controls England – not forgetting Normandy of course.
-Add to this the question of Jews, who started to come over in 1066, had French as their mother language – and settled in Norwich – big trouble was afoot..
+He not only had the church to deal with but also his cousin Matilda; they were both grandchildren of William the Conqueror and amongst all the others competing for a dominant position in ‘The Anarchy‘ – which, basically, was a rather nasty tribal squabble about who controls England – not forgetting Normandy of course.
+Add to this the question of the Jews who started to come over in 1066, who had French as their mother language – and settled in Norwich.
+Big trouble was afoot!

 Thomas of Monmouth and his version of events:

-Enter Thomas, and here we can only presume that he was born in Monmouth, only because he is identified by that town’s name.
-Having been “respectably educated” he first arrived in Norwich in 1150 and wasted no time in investigating the murder of William.
+Enter the Monk, Thomas of Monmouth – here we can only presume that he was born in Monmouth because he is always identified by that town’s name.
+Having been “respectably educated” he first arrived in Norwich in 1150 and entered the Benedictine Priory there, probably staying until around 1174.
+It would appear that, whilst at the Priory, Thomas wasted no time in investigating the murder, some years earlier, of the boy William.
 First, he set about interviewing as many of the surviving ‘witnesses’ as possible.
 These included people who Thomas had already identified as being “converted Jews”; they provided him with inside information about events within the Jewish community.
 According to Thomas, one particular ‘convert’, called Theobald of Cambridge, told him that there was a written prophecy which stated that the Jews would regain control of Israel if they sacrificed a Christian child each year.
 Every year, Jewish leaders met in Narbonne to decide who would be asked to perform the sacrifice; in 1144, the Jews of Norwich were assigned that task.